gdlc/STAT_COMP/BOOTSTRAP.md

 Using the [Alcohol Data set](https://github.com/gdlc/STAT_COMP/blob/master/DATA_ALCOHOL.RData)

   1) Fit a logistic regression by regressing Alcohol use on sex and year of birth.
-Consider including age using a quadratic function.

   2) Summarize your findings.